 The construction broke 3 world records.
 This was the second largest administrative building ever built in history, the most expensive, and the heaviest.
 Inside you will see a wide variety of decorations and furniture, who hold an entire history in themselves.

 The construction was completed in 1997, and cost 3 billion euros.
-20,000 works were involved in the construction.
+20,000 workers were involved in the construction.
 This palace tells the pride-filled story of Ceaușescu, with his photo scattered around everywhere in the large palace.
 He spent a lot of the resources that he withheld from the people, and spent them on golden decorations, tiles, marble, velvet curtains, and huge crystal chandeliers.

 Today the building holds the Romanian Parliament, and is an International Conference Center.